CurePSP Student Fellowships

 URSO Student Fellowship

 The URSO Student Fellowship supports students conducting summer research projects focused on PSP, CBD, and related diseases.
 This program is supported by the Paul and Ruth Urso Memorial Research Fund.
-The goal of this fellowship program is to encourage students at all post-secondary levels to pursue research in this field in the hope of making PSP or CBD a long-term area of research interest.
+The goal of this fellowship program is to encourage students and trainees to pursue research in this field in the hope of making PSP or CBD a long-term area of research interest..
 Projects may be in basic, translational, clinical or epidemiological aspects of PSP and CBD.

 Program Eligibility